ahoynodnarb/libKitten/README.md

 # libKitten
-Library to get three different colors from an image and detect if one is light or dark
+Library to get three different colors from an image and detect if one is light or dark from open source code

 ## How to use